NoonU-Space/NoonU-Space.github.io/_posts/2024-05-07-immersive-friendraising.md

 #### 90. Evaluating the effectiveness of addiction recovery fundraising efforts and making improvements

-### Module 91-100: Seminars for Improving Prayer Lives
+### Module 91-100: Seminars on SOLITUDE ... for Improving Prayer Lives

-#### 91. Understanding the importance of prayer in the Christian faith
+#### 91. Understanding the importance of solitude, prayer, and contemplation

-#### 92. Developing fundraising initiatives to support prayer-focused programs
+#### 92. Developing fundraising initiatives to support peace and solitude

-#### 93. Organizing a prayer retreat or conference and raising funds for expenses
+#### 93. Organizing a prayer retreat or greenspace conference and raising funds for expenses

-#### 94. Hosting a workshop on different forms of prayer and contemplation
+#### 94. Hosting a workshop on solitude and different forms of prayer and contemplation

 #### 95. Partnering with local churches for joint prayer-focused fundraising efforts

-#### 96. Creating a prayer partner program and raising funds for resources and materials
+#### 96. Creating a solitude partner program and raising funds for resources and materials

-#### 97. Organizing a community event to encourage and support personal prayer practices
+#### 97. Organizing a community event to encourage and support solitude

 #### 98. Developing a scholarship fund for individuals to attend prayer seminars or retreats

 #### 99. Hosting a speaker series or panel discussion on the power of prayer in daily life

-#### 100. Evaluating the impact of prayer-focused fundraising efforts and gathering feedback
+#### 100. Evaluating the impact of less drama, solitude-focused fundraising efforts and gathering feedback

 ### Module 101-110: Sharing Devotions with Community Members